 Frank worked as an Officer of the GMB Trade Union and was involved for twenty years with the Partnership Agreement in Dwr Cymru, he retired 2 ½ years ago.
 He is also a Town Councillor for Caldicot Town Council.

-Guy is Chartered Accountant and Chartered Director with over 30 years experience in the financial services industry.
-He is currently a non executive director of Nottingham Building Society.
+Guy is a Chartered Accountant and Chartered Director with over 30 years experience in the Financial Services Industry.
+He is currently a non-executive Director of Sainsburys Bank and The Housing Finance Corporation.
 Prior to this he held a number of roles at Principality Building Society including that of Group Finance Director from 2003 to 2012.

-Ruth is taking a compassionate career break to manage her elderly parents' sudden health crises.
-Prior to this she advised the Landscape Institute and the historic Houses Association on Wales policy, was a member of the Ministerial Panel conducting a fundamental review of Wales' National Parks & Areas of Outstanding Natural Beauty, a board member of the RICS-UK Research Trust, a member of Environment Wales' Grants adjudication Panel and helped deliver training across Wales on Water Management & Sustainable Drainage via Cardiff University's Built Environment Sustainability Training programme.
-Previously Ruth was Head of Policy & Communications for the National Trust Wales and has served on the boards of the Welsh Development Agency, Pembrokeshire Coast National Park Authority and the Institute of Welsh Affairs.
+Prior to this she was an elected member of the UK Council of the Co-operative Group (Food, Insurance, Funerals & Legal businesses), advised the Landscape Institute and the Historic Houses Association on Wales policy, was a member of the Ministerial Panel conducting a fundamental review of Wales' National Parks & Areas of Outstanding Natural Beauty, a board member of the RICS UK Research Trust, a member of Environment Wales' grants adjudication panel and helped deliver training across Wales on water management & sustainable drainage via Cardiff University's Built Environment Sustainability Training programme.
+Previously Ruth was Head of Policy & Communications for the National Trust Wales, and executive director of Wales Environment Link.
+She has served on the boards of the Welsh Development Agency, Pembrokeshire Coast National Park Authority and the Institute of Welsh Affairs.

 Hi, I'm Rita